https://invisible-island.net/ncurses/man/

 o the system terminfo database (/usr/share/terminfo).

-goes into further detail.
+further detail.

 Aliases

-This is the same program as infotocap and captoinfo; usually those are
+tic is the same program as infotocap and captoinfo; usually those are

-linked to, or copied from this program:
+linked to, or copied from, this program.

 o When invoked as infotocap, tic sets the -I option.